isaaclopinho/desafio-magalu/README.md

 Após adicionar as variáveis do ambiente, siga as instruções abaixo para instalação do projeto:

-1. Use o seguinte comando para instalar as dependências do projeto:
+1. Use o seguinte comando no `diretório raiz` para instalar as dependências do projeto:

   ```sh
   npm install